DavidRichardson02/MATLAB_Programmatic_Calculator_App/README.md

 and then run by either:  (1.)
 Opening 'CalculatorApp.m' and pressing the run button found in the editor tab, or (2.) type 'myCalculator = CalculatorApp();' in the command window.

-              NOTE: Does NOT contain functionality for: handling negatives, any trigonometry, any conversion of units, order of operations, intervals, rigorous error management, any sort of grid layouts(and by extension automatic space partitions for components and their interface elements, meaning they are positioned by hard coded values here), plus a ton of quality of life stuff.
-ALSO, the logic for the RelationalSymbols class's interface components has not been implemented.
+              NOTE: Does NOT contain functionality for: any trigonometry, any conversion of units, intervals, rigorous error management, any sort of grid layouts(and by extension automatic space partitions for components and their interface elements, meaning they are positioned by hard coded values here), plus a ton of quality of life stuff.

 Overall an extremely rough around the edges calculator app that really shouldn't be used as anything other than a starting point for getting familiar with the MATLAB syntax(especially with regards to interactive apps).